Difference between metals and nonmetals

 by Yogi P - November 3, 2023

-In the periodic table that serves as a cornerstone of chemistry, elements are primarily categorized into metals and nonmetals.
-This fundamental classification underpins the structure and reactivity of the elements and dictates their role in various chemical reactions and physical structures.
+In the periodic table that serves as a cornerstone of chemistry, elements are primarily categorized into metals and non-metals.
+This fundamental classification explains the structure and reactivity of the elements and mention their role in various chemical reactions and physical structures.

-Let’s explore the differences between metals and nonmetals to understand the essence of their diverging characteristics.
+Let’s explore the differences between metals and nonmetals to understand the importance of their different characteristics.

 Metals are characterized by their ability to conduct heat and electricity, their malleability, ductility, and often a shiny luster.
 They tend to lose electrons during chemical reactions, a property known as metallic character.